-The port marks still look the same but it has a green color and flashes green light at night.
-The starboard mark is red and its light with the same color.
+The port marks still look the same but it has a green colour and flashes green light at night.
+The starboard mark is red and its light with the same colour.

 The only significant difference that IALA – B has from the IALA – A is that the colours are assigned to the opposite sides.
 All other marks are identical in these systems.

 This mark indicates a hazard.
 It also shows in which direction you should travel using a compass.
 You will see it has black and yellow bands with two black cones as the top mark and, a single white light.
 Pay attention to the cones (triangles at the top of the signs) and the frequency in which the light flashes as these will indicate which direction is safe to travel.

 - North Mark – These have two top cones pointing upwards with a white light that flashes quickly.